hacdias/hacdias.com/content/posts/2020/01/02/dynamic-static/index.md

 date: 2020-01-02T23:40:00Z
 categories:
   - articles
+syndication:
+  - https://twitter.com/hacdias/status/1212881805096996864
 tags:
+  - indieweb
   - meta
-  - indieweb
-  - personal-website
-syndication:
-  - https://twitter.com/hacdias/status/1212881805096996864
+  - personal website
 ---

 After digressing a bit about [building a Micropub](/2020/01/01/building-micropub) endpoint for my website, I’ve been thinking about the next steps: if I should keep Hugo or move to some other system.